-To illustrate the planning opportunity in an outbound context, a multinational group consists of two companies, A Co (the parent) and B Co (the subsidiary).
-A Co is resident in a country with a 35% rate of corporate income tax.
-It relieves double taxation through a territorial system under which foreign source dividends are exempt from tax.
-B Co is resident in a country with a 15% corporate tax rate.
-B Co borrows €100 from a third party bank at an interest rate of 10%.
-B Co uses these funds in its business and generates additional operating profit of €15.
+Example 1: Assume a multinational group consists of two companies, A Co (the parent) and B Co (the subsidiary).
+A Co is resident in a country with a 35 percent corporate income tax rate.
+It relieves double taxation through a territorial system under which foreign-source dividends are exempt from tax.
+B Co is resident in a country with a 15 percent corporate tax rate.
+B Co borrows €100 from a third-party bank at an interest rate of 10 percent.
+B Co uses the borrowed funds in its business and generates additional operating profit of €15.
 After deducting the €10 interest cost, B Co has a pre-tax profit of €5 and an after-tax profit of €4.25.

-Alternatively, A Co could borrow the €100 from the bank and contribute the same amount to B Co as equity.
+Example 2: Alternatively, A Co could borrow the €100 from the bank and contribute the same amount to B Co as equity.
 In this case, B Co has no interest expense and its full operating profit of €15 is subject to tax.
-B Co now has a pre-tax profit of €15 and an after tax profit of €12.75.
-Assuming A Co can set its interest expense against other income, A Co has a pre-tax cost of €10 and an after tax cost of €6.50.
+B Co now has a pre-tax profit of $\leq 15$ and an after-tax profit of $\leq 12.75$ .
+Assuming A Co can set its interest expense against other income, A Co has a pre-tax cost of €10 and an after-tax cost of €6.50.
 Taken together, A Co and B Co have a total pre-tax profit from the transaction of €5 and a total after-tax profit of €6.25 reflecting a rational group treasury decision.
 The Discussion Draft describes this as a negative effective rate of taxation (i.e., the group's after tax profit exceeds its pre-tax profit).
-Management would, however, describe this as an effective tax rate reduction.
+Management, however, would describe this as an effective tax rate reduction.

-A similar result can also be achieved in an inbound investment context.
-In this case, A Co (the parent) is resident in a country with a 15% rate of corporate income tax and B Co (the subsidiary) is resident in a country with a 35% corporate tax rate.
-B Co borrows €100 from a third party bank at an interest rate of 10%.
-B Co uses these funds in its business and generates additional operating profit of €15.
-After deducting the €10 interest cost, B Co has a pre-tax profit of €5 and an after tax profit of €3.25.
+BEPS in the Inbound Context.
+A similar result can be achieved in an inbound investment context, as illustrated in Examples 3 and 4.

+Example 3: Assume that A Co (the parent) is resident in a country with a 15 percent corporate income tax rate and B Co (the subsidiary) is resident in a country with a 35 percent corporate tax rate.
+B Co borrows €100 from a third-party bank at an interest rate of 10 percent, uses these funds in its business, and generates additional operating profit of €15.
+After deducting the €10 interest cost, B Co has a pre-tax profit of €5 and an after-tax profit of €3.25.